Minnesota Association of Professional Employees: Structure of MAPE

-In order to support a variety of worksites and employees located all over the state of Minnesota, MAPE has broken the state down into 21 separate regions.
-Members of each region are served by electing their own slate of officers to represent them at the local level.
+To support a variety of worksites and employees located all over Minnesota, MAPE has broken the state down into 21 separate regions.
+Members of each region are served by electing their own slate of officers to represent them locally.

 In order to make sure that the central organization is meeting the needs of all members in all regions, MAPE convenes a Delegate Assembly every Fall, typically in the first week or two of September.

-As MAPE has grown and new members joined, the organization has naturally evolved.
-Since 1999 MAPE has worked hard to be a proactive, member-driven group.
+As MAPE grew and new members joined, the organization naturally evolved.
+Since 1999, MAPE has worked hard to be a proactive, member-driven group.
 A new region/local structure was designed to promote grassroots activism.